These loans for health professionals were designed to support Maine students and help meet Maine’s workforce needs.

 Applying for Forgiveness

-Contact FAME as soon as you find employment.
-We will determine loan forgiveness eligibility.
+Contact FAME as soon as you find employment to confirm your loan forgiveness eligibility.
 To apply for forgiveness, complete and submit the online Annual Report each year.
-FAME emails links to the online Annual Reports every year in May or June.
+FAME emails links to the online Annual Reports every spring.

 If You Are Not Eligible for Forgiveness